grimoirestreet/specialities/README.md

 * Once you commit changes, the tracker webpage automatically shows the new data after a refresh.
 * No need to edit `index.html` or JavaScript.

----

-Do you want me to add that?
-It would show a red ❌ on bad commits.